mykter/afl-training/README.md

 - quickstart - Do this first!
 A tiny sample program to get started with fuzzing, including instructions on how to setup your machine.
 - harness - the basics of creating a test harness.
 Do this if you have any doubts about the "plumbing" between afl-fuzz and the target code.
 - challenges - a set of known-vulnerable programs with fuzzing hints
 - docker - Instructions and Dockerfile for preparing a suitable environment, and hosting it on AWS if you wish.
+A prebuilt image is on Docker Hub at [mykter/afl-training](https://hub.docker.com/r/mykter/afl-training).

 See the other READMEs for more information.